ciur/papermerge/docs/source/settings.rst

 context: ``main app``

-DB type (if different from SQLITE3).
-Can be either "postgresql" for PostgreSQL or "mysql" for MySQL/MariaDB.
+DB type (if different from SQLite3).
+For PostgreSQL database use one of following values:

+* pg
+* postgre
+* postgres
+* postgresql

+For MySQL/MariaDB database (they share same database backend) use one of following values:

+* my
+* mysql
+* maria
+* mariadb

   Example: